igmrrf/calculator/README.md

 ### Start the NestJS server:

 `npm start:dev`
-The server should now be running at http://localhost:PORT.(you set in your .env)
+The server should now be running at http://localhost:PORT.(you had set in your .env)

+### API Documentation

+A mini-api documentation with Swagger can be found at '/api' of your backend server.
+Given the server was running on port 4030, that would be `http://localhost:4030/api/ `

 ## Frontend Setup (Reactjs)